davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 So, why stop at an infinite series if you can have an infinitely recursive infinite series?

-Intuitively, it seems there shouldn't be a reason why the recursive form of  <font color="purple">***Corollary 1***  <font color="black">should not hold, so let's write it out and prove it as a corollary.
+Intuitively, it seems there shouldn't be a reason why the recursive form of  <font color="purple">***Corollary 1***  </font>should not hold, so let's write it out and prove it as a corollary.

 Handling the recursive aspect of our new expression will require some subtlety.